damian-lis/portfolio-website/README.md

 As we can see in the above example, the function destructs the passed object into:

-- triggerElement (renamed from onWhatElement) on the basis of which appropriate actions are triggered ,
+- triggerElement (renamed from onWhatElement) on the basis of which appropriate actions are triggered,
 - the cbOnEnterTriggerEl function that is to be called when the triggerElement is exceeded during the window scroll (by default it returns a function to avoid errors),
 - the cbOnExitTriggerEl function to be called when the triggerElement is leaved during the window scroll (by default it returns a function to avoid errors),
 - the so-called modifier, thanks to which we can slightly change the place where the action is triggered relative to the triggerElement (when there is no value given, the value of 0 is taken by default, where the action call stays in the point of the triggerElement).